 The radiotherapy team plans your external beam radiotherapy before you start treatment.
-This means working out how much radiation you need to treat the cancer and exactly where you need it.
+This means working out the dose of radiotherapy you need and exactly where you need it.
 Your planning appointment takes from 15 minutes to 2 hours.

-You have a planning CT scan in the radiotherapy department.
-The scan shows the cancer and the area around it.
+You usually have a planning CT scan in the radiotherapy department.

-You usually lie on your front with a special cushion under you.
-You might need to raise your arms above your head.
+You lie on the scanner couch.
+You might lie on your front with a special cushion under you.
+Or on your back.

 Your radiographers might put a thin metal wire or small metal ball into the anal margin.
-This is so the area clearly shows up on scans or x-rays.
+This is so the area clearly shows up on scans.
 Your doctor uses these scans to work out exactly where to give the treatment.

 Ink and tattoo marks

-The radiographers might make pin point sized tattoo marks in the treatment area.
-These make sure they treat exactly the same area every day.
-They may also draw marks around the tattoos with a permanent ink pen.
-This highlights the tattoos and makes them look like small crosses.
+The radiographers make pin point sized tattoo marks on your skin.
+They use these marks to line you up into the same position every day.
+The tattoos make sure they treat exactly the same area for all of your treatments.
+They may also draw marks around the tattoos with a permanent ink pen, so that they are clear to see when the lights are low.

-The radiotherapy unit staff tell you how to look after the markings.
-The pen marks might start to rub off in time.
-If that happens, tell your radiographer.
+The radiotherapy staff tell you how to look after the markings.
+The pen marks might start to rub off in time, but the tattoos won’t.
+Tell your radiographer if that happens.
 Don't try to redraw them yourself.

 After your planning session